clamarque/kibana_health_metric_vis/README.md

 ## Update

-If the version doesn't match yours, you can send me a pull request with the latest version.
-For that, you need to modify the package.json with your version.
-I will create a new release with it.
+If the version doesn't match yours, you can create, a issue with the needed version.

 ## Others plugins